preloader

 return "One item"

-Here, we’ve use the store.put(key, value, ttl) function, recording our state for 60 seconds.
-Also, we included some logic to parse JSON text to objects and converts them back to text as the persisted value is a regular character string.
+Here, we’ve used the store.put(key, value, ttl) function, recording our state for 60 seconds.
+Also, we included some logic to parse JSON text to objects and convert them back to text, as the persisted value is a regular character string.
 The script returns one single output that is the name of the response representation to use: One item.
-This representation is included in this operation OpenAPI specification and directly uses {{ }} expressions to just output the incoming request informations:
+This representation is included in this operation OpenAPI specification and directly uses {{ }} expressions to just output the incoming request information:

 [...]